Alternative and Non-Medication Treatments in hEDS

 Supporting daily function through adaptive strategies and assistive devices

-When programs are individualized and paced conservatively, studies show meaningful improvements in pain, fatigue, balance, and quality of life.
+When programs are individualized and paced conservatively—including land-based strengthening, motor control training, and in some cases aquatic therapy—studies show meaningful improvements in pain, fatigue, balance, and quality of life.
 Registry data and patient surveys consistently rank hEDS-informed physical therapy among the most helpful interventions.

-Safety depends on appropriate pacing, avoidance of hyperextension, and collaboration with clinicians familiar with connective tissue disorders.
+Safety is supported by appropriate pacing, avoidance of hyperextension, and collaboration with clinicians familiar with connective tissue disorders.
+Many individuals with hEDS experience symptom flares when activity increases too quickly, making gradual progression and careful monitoring of fatigue and pain especially important.

 Psychological and Behavioral Therapies